+SORRY, BUT PLEASE NOTE THAT WE ARE NOT CURRENTLY OFFERING WEDDING FLOWER SERVICES.
 That’s easy.
 Fill in the appointment form here.
 We’ll be in touch to arrange a good time to meet.
 Appointments are held during the week and on Saturdays and typically we have one face to face meeting and then finalise all the details two weeks prior to your wedding.
 To secure us as your wedding florist involves a payment of a $500 deposit.

 Until this is explained people sometimes think that wedding flowers are over-priced.
 However, wedding flowers are more expensive as more flowers are used and more time is spent on them.
 There is time spent liaising with the church and reception venue, the bride and mother-of-the-bride, or wedding planner and also with the flower growers.
 In order to ensure that the flowers are the very best, more are purchased than for an everyday bouquet and wastage is significantly more.
 Honest engines, we really don’t make a killing on weddings.
 In fact, we always feel we don’t charge enough for the time involved.

-The water should be changed when it starts to look unclean, say every 4-5 days and flower food added to most flowers although some, such as tulips and gerberas, do not benefit from the addition of food.
+The water should be changed when it starts to look unclean, say every 2-3 days, and flower food added to most flowers although some, such as tulips and gerberas, do not benefit from the addition of food.
 Keep your flowers out of direct sunlight and sing to them each day (well, they’ll feel loved won’t they) and you will be on the way to keeping your flowers fresh.